-By Stephen Leahy Here's the frightening implication of a landmark study on carbon emissions: By 2018, no new cars, homes, schools, factories, or electrical power plants should be built anywhere in the world, ever again, unless they're either replacements for old ones or carbon neutral.
-Otherwise, greenhouse gas emissions will push global warming past 2ËšC [...]
+Climate experts Here's the frightening implication of a landmark study on carbon emissions: By 2018, no new cars, homes, schools, factories, or electrical power plants should be built anywhere in the world, ever again, unless they're either replacements for old ones or carbon neutral.
+Otherwise, greenhouse gas emissions will push global warming past 2C of [...]

-April 30, 2013 “ According to Chinas air quality index today in Shanghai, the air quality is 151, putting the air color in the red zone.
-The website, aqicn.com, explains the red zone as “Everyone may begin to experience health effects; members of sensitive groups may experience more serious health effects.”
-The particulate matters are [...]
+China's air quality index April 30, 2013 - According to China's air quality index today in Shanghai, the air quality is 151, putting the air color in the red zone.
+The website, aqicn.com, explains the red zone as “Everyone may begin to experience health effects; members of sensitive groups may experience more serious health effects.” [...]

 Roberto Rodrigues, former minister of Agriculture of Brazil and current coordinator of the Agribusiness Center at the GetÃºlio Vargas Foundation (FGV) talks about exporting ethanol to different countries: the biggest importer being Asia.
 Besides just making ethanol Brazil understands the legislation and technology of ethanol and would like to work with the United States.
 Off [...]